matipre/llm-expense-tracker/README.md

 ## 🧪 Testing

-**Note**: Unit tests were not implemented in this project due to time constraints.
+**Note**: Unit tests in python were not implemented in this project due to time constraints.
 In a production environment, comprehensive test coverage would include:

 - Unit tests for services and repositories
 - Integration tests for API endpoints